felop/Optimized-Prime-Numbers-Calculator/README.md

 # 📟 Prime Numbers Calculator
-A python3 script how calculates prime numbers super quickly
+A python3 script who calculates prime numbers super quickly
 * Super optimized
 * Tested on OSX/macOS and Linux with Python 3
 * 5000 primes in 1.92 seconds